It's Not The Projector...

 The introduction of new technology itself brings new opportunities for home theatre.
 Elite installations may want to utilize the same server and projection technologies found in commercial eCinema.
 Prices are bound to come down for middle-to-low end video projectors as fancy new high end projectors go into volume production for eCinema.
 Customer awareness of the quality of video in eCinema and the potential to upgrade their own home may bring welcome new business to home theatre installers.

 Even more interesting is the possibility of new venues based on eCinema technology.
 The potential exists for a high-end form of pay-per-view, where the same pay-per-view programs available to eCinema would also be made available to other entertainment venues, such as indoor stadiums or arenas, or high-end home theatres.
 New interactive venues may become possible.
-Unlike the film projector, eCinema technology has the potential to find it’s way into many more types of entertainment than just the neighborhood cinema.
+Unlike the film projector, eCinema technology has the potential to find its way into many more types of entertainment than just the neighborhood cinema.

 eCinema is not just a catchy word.
-It’s real, and it will be upon us within the next few years, if not sooner.
-Witness George Lucas’ recent opening of the new Star Wars in four eCinema locations.
+Its real, and it will be upon us within the next few years, if not sooner.
+Witness George Lucas recent opening of the new Star Wars in four eCinema locations.
 (May the force be with him.)
 The interest is high, and the new players behind it are serious.
 Goodby film, hello digital cinema.